-Beneficially Owned(1) Beneficially Owned Beneficially Owned Power(2)
+Class A Common Stock Beneficially Owned(1) Class B Common Stock Beneficially Owned Class C Common Stock Beneficially Owned Combined Voting Power(2)

-After Giving Effect to the Transactions and Before this Offering Number % Effect to the Transactions and this After Giving Effect to the Transactions and this Offering (With Full Exercise Option) Number % After Giving Effect to the Transactions and Before this Offering After Giving Effect to the Transactions and this Offering (No Exercise Option) Number % Number After Giving Effect to the Transactions and this Offering (With Full Exercise Option) % After Giving Effect to the Transactions and Before this Offering Transactions and this After Giving Effect to the Transactions and this Offering (With Full Exercise Option) After Giving Effect to the Transactions and this Offering (No Exercise Option) After Givin Effect to the Transaction and this Offering (With Full Exercises Option)
+After Giving Effect to the Transactions and Before this Offering Number % Transactions and this After Giving Effect to the Transactions and this Offering (With Full Exercise Option) Number % After Giving Effect to the Transactions and Before this Offering Number % After Giving Effect to the Transactions and this Offering (No Exercise Option) Number % Number After Giving Effect to the Transactions and this Offering (With Full Exercise Option) % After Giving Effect to the Transactions and Before this Offering Effect to the Transactions and this After Giving Effect to the Transactions and this Offering (With Full Exercise Option) After Giving Effect to the Transactions and this Offering (No Exercise Option) % After Givin Effect to th Transaction and this Offering (With Full Exercise Option) %

-Name of beneficial owner 70 70 144111501 70 70 Italiaer
+Name of beneficial owner

+5%

-5% Stockholders
+Stockholders

 Just Rocks, Inc. (3)

+Mainsail(4)

+Named

-Mainsail(4) Named Executive
+Executive

+Officers and

+Directors

-Officers and Directors Beth Gerstein(5)
+Beth Gerstein(5)

+Eric

-Eric Grossberg(6)
+Grossberg(6)

+Jeffrey Kuo(7)

+Gavin Turner(8)

-Jeffrey Kuo(7) Gavin Turner(8) Beth Kaplan(9)
+Beth Kaplan(9)

+Jennifer

-Jennifer Harris(10)
+Harris(10)

+Ian Bickley(11)

+Attica

+Jaques(12) All directors,

+directors,

+designees

+and executive

-All directors, director designees and executive officers as a group (persons)(11)
+officers as a

+group

+(persons)(13)

+Dammaaanta l : -:-! l # 4 27